Pardon ApplicationGlossary of Terms

 For persons discharged from a sentence - These individuals can be considered any time after the date of discharge, provided all restitution has been paid in full.

 For inmates - Inmates may be considered any time prior to becoming parole-eligible upon proof of the most extraordinary circumstances.
 The Board will decide, based upon the submission of proof of extraordinary circumstances, whether the evidence demonstrates such circumstances.
 All restitution must still be paid in full.

-For inmates with terminal illness - These inmates may be considered any time after they are afflicted with a terminal illness with a life expectancy of one year or less.
-The Board will decide, based upon the submissions and finding, if the evidence demonstrates a condition that meets this criteria.
+For inmates with a terminal illness - These inmates may be considered any time after they are afflicted with a terminal illness with a life expectancy of one year or less.
+The Board will decide, based upon the submissions and finding, if the evidence demonstrates a condition that meets these criteria.
 Two separate doctor’s statements documenting life expectancy must be attached to the application.
 All restitution must be paid in full.

 In all of the above cases, the Board’s decision shall be the final determination of pardon eligibility.

 An Order of Pardon shall be signed by at least two-thirds of the members of the Board.
 Upon a favorable consideration by the Board, the director of the Department of Probation, Parole and Pardon Services will issue a Pardon Certificate.
 A pardon order obtained by fraud is void.

 A pardon shall fully restore all civil rights lost as a result of a conviction.
 These include, but are not limited to, the following:

 - The right to serve on a jury

 - The right to hold public office, except as provided for in Section 16-13-210 of state law

 - The right to testify without having the fact of the conviction introduced for impeachment purposes, except to the extent provided for under rule 609 of the South Carolina Rules of Evidence.